Chymyst/chymyst-core/README.md

 | injecting a molecule | sending a message | `a(123)` _// side effect_ |
 | join definition | join definition | `join(r1, r2, ...)` |

-# Main improvements
+# Main features of `JoinRun`

 Compared to `ScalaJoin` (Jiansen He's 2011 implementation of JC), `JoinRun` offers the following improvements:

 - Molecule injectors (“channels”) are _locally scoped values_ (instances of abstract class `AbsMol` having types `M[T]` or `B[T,R]`) rather than singleton objects, as in `ScalaJoin`; this is more faithful to the semantics of JC
 - Reactions are also locally scoped values (instances of `JReaction`)
 - Reactions and molecules are composable: e.g. we can construct a join definition with `n` reactions and `n` different molecules, where `n` is a runtime parameter, with no limit on the number of reactions in one join definition, and no limit on the number of different molecules
 - “Join definitions” are instances of class `JoinDefinition` and are invisible to the user (as they should be according to the semantics of JC)
 - Some common cases of invalid join definitions are flagged (as run-time errors) even before starting any processes; others are flagged when reactions are run (e.g. if a blocking molecule gets no reply)
 - Fine-grained threading control: each join definition and each reaction can be on a different, separate thread pool; we can use actor-based or thread executor-based pools